handshake-org/HIPs/HIP-XXXX-update-chains.md

 commit to the Update Chain forever and can not revert to data version `0` with a future `UPDATE` covenant, which would break the Update Chain.

+## Light Clients

+The secure light client is an essential component of the Handshake ecosystem, and any protocol extension should consider maintaining that compatibility.
+Since the Urkel tree is updated periodically, the state of every Update Chain will be verifiable by light clients after each tree commitment interval.

+For some applications, the latest state may not be enough data to synchronize the Update Chain state.
+Luckily, BIP37 has been expanded in Handshake to include name hashes.
+This means that even an SPV node can get Merkle proofs of every UDPATE transaction for a name, and may then be able to compute the state of the system.

+Normally this process would require a Bloom Filter upload and full chain rescan.
+However, the data in an Update Chain can provide "hints".
+For example, part of the data in each `UPDATE` can include the block hash of the previous `UPDATE`.
+A light client can recursively request the full blocks indicated by these hints and reconstruct the Update Chain using only the relevant blocks.
+This scheme is similar to Neutrino wallets for Bitcoin which take advantage of BIP157 and BIP158.

 ## Access Modes

 In combination with a chain of special-purpose data blobs, an Update Chain